 10. The Problems of Philosophy by Bertrand Russell

 The Problems of Philosophy is often included in introductory philosophy syllabuses.
 That’s because it’s easy to read and provides breadth, not depth.
 If you’re a beginner to philosophy, Russell orchestrates a life-changing introduction.

 Fiction has the power to change our worldviews, relationships, and even our lives.

 11. Atlas Shrugged by Ayn Rand

 Don’t be scared away by the size of this novel.
-Rand challenges popular conceptions of free will, mankind, and individuality.
+Rand challenges popular conceptions of free will, mankind, and individuality in Atlas Shrugged.

 By championing free will, she challenges the reader to consider just how much control they have over their own life.

 12. One Hundred Years of Solitude by Gabriel García Márquez

 One Hundred Years of Solitude chronicles the rise and fall of a mythical town and the people that live in it.
 Truth and magic, as championed by one family, take center stage in this gripping novel.